 The brace must be worn consistently for the best possible outcome.
 Your provider will give you specific instructions, but as a general rule, the brace is worn nearly all day and night initially.
-By the time your child is ready to walk, it is transitioned to 12 to 16 hours every day.
-Clubfoot has been shown to return when a child does not consistently wear a brace.
+By the time your child is ready to walk, bracing is transitioned to 12 to 16 hours every day.
+Clubfoot can return when a child does not consistently wear a brace.
 For this reason, if your child has problems with the brace, every effort should be made to overcome the issue.

-The risk of clubfoot returning falls as your child ages.
-If your child’s foot begins turning in again before kindergarten, there often is a small surgery recommended to help stop that progress.
-If the foot is still stiff and causing difficulty with shoe wear after age 8, a larger surgical procedure may be needed.
+The risk of clubfoot returning goes down as your child ages.
+If your child’s foot begins turning in again before kindergarten, he or she may need a minor surgery to help stop the progress.
+If the foot is still stiff and causing difficulty with wearing shoes after age 8, a larger surgical procedure may be needed.

-Your child can expect to walk normally and can play sports after treatment.
+Most children can walk normally and play sports after treatment.
 In most cases, the affected foot will be smaller and thinner throughout life.
 Even the calf will be smaller and thinner, and occasionally even shorter than the other side.
 Sometimes the size discrepancy may require a different size shoe on each foot.
 A prescription shoe insert might allow the same size to be worn on both feet.